Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Translation to Machine Code

 To prove relative security proof for linearization, we employ Theorem 2 (Soundness of backwards simulations) of \citet{OlmosBBGL25}\footnote{Our mechanization is independent of their work, but uses the same idea.}, which states that relative security follows directly from a backwards simulation (\IE backwards compiler correctness) if there are functions mapping \emph{target} directives to \emph{source} directives and \emph{source} observations to \emph{target} observations.
 Intuitively, this means that the observations in the target are uniquely determined by the observations at the source level, so if the observations of two source executions are equal, they must result in equal observations of the target executions.

-Since linearization refines the function pointers of \MiniMIR{} into integer addresses, we take this into account for our backwards compiler correctness proof by defining a relation $\simeq_{|\mu|}$ which relates function pointers to their corresponding addresses (based on the length of the data section, $|\mu|$) , numeric values to themselves, and $\UV$ to all numbers.
-We lift this relation to register assignments, memories and states.
+Since linearization refines the code pointers of \MiniMIR{} into integer addresses, we take this into account for our backwards compiler correctness proof by defining a relation $\simeq_{\lengthof{\mu}}$ which relates code pointers to their corresponding addresses (based on the length of the data section, $\lengthof{\mu}$) , numeric values to themselves, and $\UV$ to all numbers.
+We lift this relation to register assignments, memories and stacks.

 \begin{lemma}[Backwards compiler correctness for Linearization]\leavevmode \begingroup where { \(\quad \issafe{s}{spec}{\prog} \triangleq

 \) }

 \endgroup \end{lemma}